North Queensland: History

 Yuru (also known as Juru, Euronbba, Juru, Mal Mal, Malmal) is an Australian Aboriginal language spoken on Yuru country.
 The Yuru language region includes the landscape within the local government boundaries of the Shire of Burdekin, including the town of Home Hill.

 Captain James Cook passed by the region in 1770, naming several places including Magnetic Island and Cape Cleveland.
-Alan Cunningham was the first European to explore parts of the region.
+Allan Cunningham was the first European to explore parts of the region.
 John Mackay explored the Pioneer Valley near Mackay in 1860.

 The first settlement in the region was established at Port Denison in 1861, at what is now known as Bowen.
 In 1865, the first surveys of what was to become Townsville were conducted.
 In 1871, gold was discovered at Charters Towers.
 This led to much development for the town and for Townsville which served as a major port and service centre as both the pastoral and sugar industry spread along the coast.
 Work on the Great Northern Railway from Townsville to Mount Isa began in 1879 with a small section opening the following year.

+An Immigration Port was established at Bowen in 1866.
+This was because Queensland sugar plantations relied heavily on Pacific Island labour.
+At first blackbirding was standard practice, until the trade became voluntary.
+Over 40 years about 60,000 kanakas were brought to Queensland to work.

 In July 1942, Japanese naval flying boats conducted air raids on Townsville.

 The Perc Tucker Regional Gallery was established at Townsville in 1981 and the TYTO Regional Art Gallery at Ingham opened in 2011.

+The North Queensland Cowboys entered the Australian Rugby League in 1995.